-- A rider and/or the mechanic must present one motorcycle only. - The rider and/or the mechanic must present the rider's protective wear (equipment), e.g. helmet and bib with prescribed starting number. - Riders must confirm their agreement by signing the register.
-The motorcycles will then be placed in a closed park. - Competitors must retrieve their machines within 30 minutes after the opening of the closed park area, except for the machines that are chosen for disassembly.
-After this time limit, the closed park officials will no longer be responsible for the machines left behind. - Any rider and/or the mechanic failing to report as required by the provisions below may be excluded from the meeting. - The Clerk of the Course/FIM Race Director may prohibit any person who does not comply with the rules, or any rider who could be a danger to other participants or to spectators, from taking part in the competitions.
+- After the marking, riders must confirm his agreement by signing the Technical Verifications Form (Technical Card), which must indicate the frame number.
+The motorcycles will then be placed immediately in a closed park (Parc Fermé). - Competitors must retrieve their machines within 30 minutes after the opening of the closed park area, except for the machines that are chosen for disassembly.
+After this time limit, the closed park officials will no longer be responsible for the machines left behind. - Any rider failing to report as required by the provisions below may be excluded from the meeting. - The Clerk of the Course/FIM Race Director may prohibit any person who does not comply with the rules, or any rider who could be a danger to other participants or to spectators, from taking part in the competitions.